PratyushPallav/Coordinate-following-Bot/README.md

 This is the coordinate following bot project.
-The key for the github access of file was "cfd"
+The key for the github access of file was "cfb"